 Significant Jerusalem Biblical History

 There is no city on earth that can compare in value to Jerusalem.
 While believers revere Jerusalem’s significance as the city where Jesus walked, was crucified and rose from the dead, it was valuable to the Lord long before the time of Jesus.
-With over 800 references to Jerusalem in the Bible there is much that can be learned about it.
+With over 800 references to Jerusalem in the Bible, one can learn a lot about it.
 There is only reason that this city has seen such spiritual and physical conflict since the beginning of time; God Himself has chosen this earthly city to dwell in and to establish His name among men.

 Bible first mentioning Jerusalem

 This choosing began long before Jerusalem was a city.
+It is easy to find Jerusalem in the Bible, starting at the beginning.
 In Genesis, God spoke to Abraham to take Isaac to a particular place within Canaan.
 He said, “Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you.”
 (Genesis 22:2).
 In Hebrew, Moriah means “seen of Yahweh.”
 Quite literally, God said to Abraham “go to the land that “I am looking at” and there I will show you a specific mountain.”
 We all know what happened when they got there.